haiwera-silk-cd/magento-devdocs/guides/v2.0/mtf/mtf_entities/mtf_scenariotest.md

     (
         // data that are required for this step along with other dependencies.
     ) {
-        // all required classes (fixtures, pages, etc.) have to be assigned here.
+        // all required classes (fixtures, pages, 等.) have to be assigned here.
     };

     public function run()